Course Descriptions 2026-2027

 This course builds the foundation for all future math classes.
 Although applications of algebra will be studied, students benefit greatly by learning to be diligent and attentive to details in this math class.
 Students will also be challenged to think critically with abstract concepts.
 They will solve, graph, and apply linear equations and inequalities, systems of equations, quadratic and exponential equations.
 The overall emphasis of this course will be on understanding the ‘why’ of algebra through mastery of concepts and skills, and application to real world problems.
 Students will also review basic operations involving integers, fractions, decimals, and percentages.
 Additional fees will apply if there are less than 5 students.

-Prerequisite: Successful completion of Pre-Algebra or the equivalent (as determined by the instructor)
+Prerequisite: Successful completion of Pre-Algebra or the equivalent (TBD by the instructor)

 Geometry